Zipheir/Zipheir.github.io/games/fall-of-plaguestone.md

   and 1d4 electricity damage on a melee hit for 10 minutes.
 You also gain weakness 5 to acid, cold, and fire for the same duration.)
 * Massive formula book

+## Session 17 (2020-09-16) <a name="session17"></a>

+The party left the laboratory a large pair of doors, and proceeded downward through a corridor that quickly turned into a natural cave tunnel.
+They found themselves in a dimly-lit series of passages, with occasional puddles and boulders, and walls gleaming with veins of a strange green stone.
+They encountered a swarm of bats here, as well as a giant bat which approached while they battled the swarm.
+After defeating the bats, the PCs healed and prepared to enter a large natural cavern beyond the narrow tunnels.
+In the cavern, they found Vilree on the other side of an underground river.
+She mocked them and offered to let them leave unharmed.
+Ezren attacked, at which point a large sewn-together beast emerged from the river and attacked the wizard.
+The party defeated the beast, then crossed the river and defeated Vilree.
+Before her death, Vilree told them she'd already sent a minion to Etran's Folly to complete her plan for the destruction of the town.

+XP: 200--280 (level up)

+### Items

+* Purse containing 2 pp, 38 gp, 4 sp
+* Bracers of missile deflection
+* Alchemical crossbow
+* Lesser potion of fire resistance
+* Lesser juggernaut mutagen
+* Lesser stone body mutagen
+* +1 striking dagger
+* Moderate acid body mutagen